-- 1. Benefits Planning is available regardless of employment history or lack thereof and may be accessed throughout the phases of a Member's career such as: when considering employment, changing jobs, or for career advancement/exploration. - 2.
+- Benefits Planning is available regardless of employment history or lack thereof and can be accessed throughout the phases of a Member's career such as: when considering employment, changing jobs, or for career advancement/exploration. - 2.
 Certified Benefits Planners support Members by providing any of these core activities: - a.
 Intensive individualized benefits counseling; - b.
 Benefits verification; - c.
-Benefit summary & analysis; - d.
+Benefit summary & analysis (BS&A); - d.
 Identifying applicable work incentives, and if needed, developing a work incentive plan for the Member and team; - 3.
 In addition to the core activities, Benefits Planning may also be utilized to: - a.
-Conduct an informational meeting with the Member, alone or with their support network. - Assist with evaluating job offers, promotional opportunities (increase in hours/wage), or other job changes that the Member is considering which changes income levels; and outlining the impact that change may have on public benefits. - c.
+Conduct an informational meeting with the Member, alone or with their support network. - b.
+Assist with evaluating job offers, promotional opportunities (increase in hours/wage), or other job changes that the Member is considering which changes income levels; and outlining the impact that change may have on public benefits. - c.
 Provide information on Waiver Benefits (including Buy-In options), federal/state/local programs, and other resources that may support the Member in maintaining benefits while pursuing employment. - d.
-Assist with referrals and connecting the Member with identified resources, as needed, and coordinating with the Member, Case Manager, family, and other team Members to promote accessing services/resources that will advance the Member's desired employment goals.
+Assist with referrals and connecting the Member with identified resources, as needed, ; as well as and coordinating with the Member, Case Manager, family, and other team Members to promote accessing services/resources that will advance the Member's desired employment goals.

 - e.
-Navigate complicated benefit scenarios and offer problem-solving strategies, so the Member may begin or continue working while maintaining eligibility for needed services. - f.
-Offer suggestions to the Member and their family/support network regarding how to create and maintain a recordkeeping structure and reporting strategy related to benefit eligibility and requirements. - 1) If the Member needs assistance with the collection and submission of income statements and/or documentation related to the Social Security Administration (SSA), or other benefits managing organizations, and the Member does not have other supports to do so, the Benefits Planner may assist on a temporary basis. - g.
-Assist in accessing federal/state/local resources, evaluating the potential impact on benefits due to changes in income, and if there is a negative impact identified, explore alternatives to meet existing needs, all in collaboration with the Member's Case Manager and support team.
+Navigate complicated benefit scenarios and offer problem-solving strategies, so that the Member may begin or continue working while maintaining eligibility for needed services. - f.
+Offer suggestions to the Member and their family/support network regarding how to create and maintain a recordkeeping structure and reporting strategy related to benefit eligibility and requirements. - If the Member needs assistance with the collection and submission of income statements and/or documentation related to the Social Security Administration (SSA), or other benefits managing organizations, and the Member does not have other supports to do so, the Benefits Planner may assist on a temporary basis. - g.
+In collaboration with the member's case manager and support team, a Benefits Planner can assistAssist in accessing federal/state/local resources, evaluateing the potential impact on benefits due to changes in income, and if there is a negative impact identified, explore the Benefits Planner can help brainstorm alternatives to meet existing needs, all in collaboration with the Member's care.
+Case mManager and support team.